temporalio/samples-python/activities_sticky_queues/README.md

 This sample is a Python implementation of the [TypeScript "Sticky Workers" example](https://github.com/temporalio/samples-typescript/tree/main/activities-sticky-queues), full credit for the design to the authors of that sample.
 A [sticky execution](https://docs.temporal.io/tasks#sticky-execution) is a job distribution design pattern where all workflow computational tasks are executed on a single worker.
 In the Go and Java SDKs this is explicitly supported via the Session option, but in other SDKs a different approach is required.

 Typical use cases for sticky executions include tasks where interaction with a filesystem is required, such as data processing or interacting with legacy access structures.
-This example will write text files to folders corresponding to each worker, located in
+This example will write text files to folders corresponding to each worker, located in the `demo_fs` folder.
+In production, these folders would typically be independent machines in a worker cluster.

 This strategy is:
 - Create a `get_available_task_queue` activity that generates a unique task queue name, `unique_worker_task_queue`.